-Case President Date Charges Resolution Sentence Summary Case The Bering Sea Treaty Investigation (top) President Benjamin Harrison 2/29/1892 (signing of the treaty setting the terms of the arbitration) N/A Resolution The Senate's executive clerk, James Rankin Young, was summarily fired for the leak, which prompted significant backlash by the Washington press against the Senate.
-Sentence N/A In March 1892, newspapers published details of secret Senate debates about a treaty to set the terms of arbitration to resolve a dispute over sealing in the Bering Sea.
-The Senate's executive clerk was also a correspondent for the Philadelphia Evening Star, which had "quarreled editorially" with Pennsylvania's Republican senators, Don Cameron and Matthew Quay (the latter of whom was particularly powerful in national politics and had orchestrated Benjamin Harrison's nomination).
-The New York Times reported that the leak gave Quay and Cameron the chance to make an example out of the clerk, James Rankin Young, and his paper.
-Young was excluded from the chamber in the following executive session and was fired without a hearing or public disclosure of the allegations against him.
-The firing prompted the Washington press corps to fight back, and correspondents went so far as to more aggressively report on the secret sessions to demonstrate that Young hadn't been the leaker.
-In 1896, Young went on to The Irvine Lenroot Investigation (top) Hoover 5/21/1929 (publication of Mallon article purporting to report secret roll call vote on Lenroot nomination) N/A On June 18, 1929, the Senate amended its rules and finally abandoned the practice of considering treaties and nominations in secret executive session.
-N/A be elected to represent Pennsylvania's fourth district in the House of Representatives.
-Sen. Irvine Lenroot served as a Republican senator from Wisconsin during the Harding and Calvin Coolidge administrations, and had lost the Republican nomination for vice president to Coolidge.
-Lenroot lost his bid for reelection in 1926 and was nominated for a judgeship on the Court of Customs and Patent Appeals.
-On May 21, 1929, United Press correspondent Paul Mallon published an article with the headline "Senate's Secret Vote on Lenroot Revealed: Nine Democrats Bolt-Breaking of Party Ties Gives Former Senator Majority of 42 to 27."
+Case President Date Charges Resolution Sentence Summary The Bering Benjamin 2/29/1892 N/A The Senate's N/A In March 1892, newspapers published details of secret Senate Sea Treaty Harrison (signing of the executive clerk, debates about a treaty to set the terms of arbitration to resolve a Investigation treaty setting James Rankin Young, dispute over sealing in the Bering Sea.
+70 The Senate's executive the terms of was summarily fired clerk was also a correspondent for the Philadelphia Evening Star, (top) the for the leak, which which had "quarreled editorially" with Pennsylvania's Republican arbitration) prompted significant senators, Don Cameron and Matthew Quay (the latter of whom backlash by the was particularly powerful in national politics and had orchestrated Washington press Benjamin Harrison's nomination).
+71 The New York Times reported against the Senate.
+69 that the leak gave Quay and Cameron the chance to make an example out of the clerk, James Rankin Young, and his paper.
+72 Young was excluded from the chamber in the following executive session and was fired without a hearing or public disclosure of the allegations against him.
+73 The firing prompted the Washington press corps to fight back, and correspondents went so far as to more aggressively report on the secret sessions to demonstrate that Young hadn't been the leaker.
+74 In 1896, Young went on to be elected to represent Pennsylvania's fourth district in the House of Representatives.
+75 The Irvine Hoover 5/21/1929 N/A On June 18, 1929, N/A Sen. Irvine Lenroot served as a Republican senator from Wisconsin Lenroot (publication of , the Senate amended , during the Harding and Calvin Coolidge administrations, and had Investigation Mallon article its rules and finally lost the Republican nomination for vice president to Coolidge.
+77 purporting to abandoned the Lenroot lost his bid for reelection in 1926 and was nominated for a (top) report secret practice of judgeship on the Court of Customs and Patent Appeals.
+78 On May ,, roll call vote considering treaties 21, 1929, United Press correspondent Paul Mallon published an on Lenroot and nominations in article with the headline "Senate's Secret Vote on Lenroot nomination) 76 secret executive Revealed: Nine Democrats Bolt-Breaking of Party Ties Gives session.
+Former Senator Majority of 42 to 27."
 (In fact, the vote had been